nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The `sort` command allows the user to sort the list of students in alphabetical order to enhance efficiency in searching.
+The `sort` command allows the user to sort the list of students by name in alphabetical order to enhance efficiency in searching.

 When the user enters a sort command, the `AddressBookParser` parses the user's input and returns a `SortCommand`.